Course Details

 • Learn about ajami writing

-• Enjoy time at the beach, including optional surfing lessons and yoga
+• Enjoy time at the beach, including optional yoga

 • Listen to live West African music